Oreshura: Characters

 Ai is Eita's "fiancée" and childhood friend whom he knew a year before he met Chiwa and who moved away ten years ago but has recently returned.
 Ai considers herself to be the one for Eita because she confessed to him while they were in kindergarten and they even signed a makeshift marriage registration, making them engaged, although Eita did not understand the concept of marriage.
-Ai has lied about having a boyfriend who is in college, and also keeps a notebook like Eita's.
-Nobody else except Kaoru and Himeka knows this.
-She often has delusions of herself and Eita as a couple.
-As a member of the student discipline committee, she attempts to stop Chiwa and Masuzu's club activities, but later decides to join the club to win Eita back.